Kitware/LidarView/LVCore/Utilities/Animation/README.md

 ### lib/camera_path.py

 This module contains the classes which define basic camera paths.
-Currently, the following type of camera are implemented:
+Currently, the following types of camera are implemented:
   - first person view
   - third person view
-  - absolute position
+  - absolute position (fixed position)
   - absolute orbit
   - relative orbit

 ### lib/temporal_animation_cue_helpers.py
-This module contains helper functions in order to create temporal animation scripts to use with smp.PythonAnimationCue()
+This module contains helper functions in order to create temporal animation scripts to use with `smp.PythonAnimationCue()`

 When setting up a `smp.PythonAnimationCue()`, one must provide a python script containing the following methods as shown in [this doc](https://trac.version.fz-juelich.de/vis/wiki/Examples/ParaviewAnimating):